dcaoyuan/nbscala/README.md

 5. Select all extracted files.
 6. Accept the license and the installation of unsigned plugins.

+### Installation Notes:

+ * After installation, it's always better to restart NetBeans
+ * You may need to delete NetBeans' old cache to get improved features working.
+To find the cache location, read the netbeans.conf at:

+        $NetBeansInstallationPlace/etc/netbeans.conf

 ## Build Instructions
-Cause of the small group of people involved in the project we only supply updates for the latest netbeans version.
+Cause of the small group of people involved in the project we only supply updates for the latest NetBean version.

-### Requirement - Run:
+### Requirement - Running:
 * Java 1.6+
-* NetBeans 7.4+
+* NetBeans 8.0+

-### Requirement - Build:
+### Requirement - Building:
 * Java 1.7 (for master branch)
 * Java 1.6 (for 2.9.x branch)
 * Maven 2.x/3.x
-* NetBeans 7.4+
+* NetBeans 8.0+

 ### Branches:
 * master -- tracking Scala 2.10.x and 2.11.x currently